Necronomicon (film): The Drowned

-That night, an odd fishman arrives and tells him he is "not alone", then leaves behind an English translation of the Necronomicon.
-Using the book, Jethro brings his family back to life.
+Upon a boat trip return to New England, a crash on the shore kills Jethro De Lapoer's wife and son.
+Using the Necronomicon, Jethro brings his family back to life.
 However, they are revived as unholy monsters with green glowing eyes and tentacles in their mouths.
-Feeling guilty, he chooses to commit suicide by casting himself off an upper floor balcony.
+Feeling guilty, he commits suicide by casting himself off an upper floor balcony.

-Edward, distraught over a car accident years before which killed his wife, Clara, finds the Necronomicon and performs the ritual to revive her.
-That night, Clara arrives and asks to be invited in.
-Edward apologizes for the accident.
-Clara begins to regurgitate tentacles from her mouth, and in a panic, Edward pushes her away.
-Clara angrily attacks, but Edward, with a sword taken from a nearby wall, cuts her.
-She turns into a tentacle leading underneath the floor.
-Drawn underground from the injury, the creature below destroys the main floor and rises, a gigantic monster with tentacles, one eye and a large mouth.
+Jethro's nephew Edward, distraught over a car accident years before which killed his wife, Clara, finds the Necronomicon and performs the ritual to revive her.
+Edward apologizes to Clara for the accident.
+Clara begins to regurgitate tentacles, and in a panic, Edward pushes her away.
+Clara attacks, but Edward takes a sword and cuts her.
+She turns into a tentacle belonging to a gigantic monster which lives under the floor.
 Edward cuts a rope holding the chandelier, jumps to it and climbs to the ceiling.
-"Clara" again tries to restrain him, but Edward destroys a stained glass window, the sunlight driving her away.

-Edward pushes the chandelier rope free from the pulley, the pointed bottom piercing the monster in the eye, presumably killing it.
+"Clara" again tries to restrain him, but Edward destroys a stained glass window.
+The sunlight drives her away.
+Edward pushes the chandelier rope free from the pulley.
+The pointed bottom pierces the monster in the eye, killing it.
 Now on the roof, Edward has avoided the same fate that Jethro had years before, and decides to live.